-The company and the consolidated entity has a net current asset deficiency of \$1,385,298 at 30 June 2015 (2014 net current asset deficiency: \$1,160,237).
+The consolidated entity has a net current asset surplus of \$218,849 at 30 June 2017 (2016 net current asset surplus: \$27,378).

 The financial report has been prepared on the basis of a going concern.
 This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities will occur in the normal course of business.
-The Directors believe that the company and consolidated entity will be able to fund the net asset deficiency and fund future operations through the funding offered by potential new investors, share issues, the successful commercialisation of mineral technologies, sale of surplus assets or the joint venturing or sale of interests held in mineral tenements or technology projects.
+The Directors believe that the consolidated entity will be able to fund future operations through the funding offered by potential new investors, share issues, the successful commercialisation of mineral technologies, sale of surplus assets or the joint venturing or sale of interests held in mineral tenements or technology projects.

-Without the receipt of funding offered by potential new investors, share issues, successful commercialisation of mineral technologies, sale of surplus assets or joint venturing or sale of interests held in mineral tenements and technology projects, or a combination of these events, the company and the consolidated entity may not be able to continue as a going concern.
+Without the receipt of funding offered by potential new investors, share issues, successful commercialisation of mineral technologies, sale of surplus assets or joint venturing or sale of interests held in mineral tenements and technology projects, or a combination of these events, the consolidated entity may not be able to continue as a going concern.
 These circumstances indicate there is a material uncertainty as to whether the company and the consolidated entity will be able to continue as a going concern.

-If the company and the consolidated entity are unable to continue as a going concern, it may be required to make adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities in order to realise their assets and extinguish their liabilities other than in the normal course of business and at amounts different from those stated in the financial report.
+If the consolidated entity are unable to continue as a going concern, they may be required to make adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities in order to realise their assets and extinguish their liabilities other than in the normal course of business and at amounts different from those stated in the financial report.